anitham2009/account/README.md

 # Account Service API overview
-- Account service application is to create new current with initial credit amount and store its transaction based upon initial credit amount, view the stored data.
+- Account service application is to create new current account for existing customer using customer id and initial credit amount.
-- Handled operations : create,get newly created current account.
-Delete newly current account if relevant accounts transaction fails.
+- Handled operations : Create current account, view current account detail and persist transaction if initial credit is greater than zero.
 - Build and deploy application using CI/CD pipeline in Azure Kubernetes Cluster

 ## Technology Stack